The Red Herring of "AI Plagiarism" and the Metaphysical Confusion of Machine Authorship: Style over Substance

 Moreover, a chatbot does not bear time as a human author does.
 Human consciousness operates through analogue time-accumulation: recollection, experiential revision, suffering, influence, embodiment, responsibility, and moral struggle borne through lived duration in multi-patterned, contextualized space.
 Human writing emerges from accumulated historical inwardness.
 A machine does not remember in this sense, nor synthesize experience through existential continuity, nor bear the burden of influence as accountable inheritance.
 Its operations remain computational mediations across statistical fields rather than conative acts of recollective consciousness.

 For this reason machinic compute possesses no moral agency, especially when functioning as copyeditor, assistant, or procedural aid.
 Copyediting is neither generative authorship nor plagiarism.
 It is a technic: a means of revising syntax, cadence, transitions, diction, or rhetorical organization.
 The school-ma’armish Heraclitean sniffing that taxonomizes even “self-plagiarism” by ontogenetic stages deepens the metaphysical confusion and surveillant impulse: it mistakes archival recurrence, revision, and authorial self-continuity for theft, as though language did not bear memory through repeated updating—as if time itself were a dimension for computational shredding and ego-governance rather than a field of species range.
-If a copyedit merely reflects common human patterns of speech, grammar, and rhetorical cadence, then the accusation of “AI plagiarism” becomes difficult to sustain unless a specific appropriated source can actually be identified, putting the burden of proof on the accuser.
+If a copyedit merely reflects common human patterns of speech, grammar, and rhetorical cadence, then the accusation of “AI plagiarism” becomes difficult to sustain unless a specific appropriated source can actually be identified, placing the onus of the burden of proof on the accuser to distinguish the misuse of content from an inadequate rendering of investigations of editorial, mixed styles.

 Indeed, human language itself is communal inheritance shared and preserved in ethnic archives.
 Grammar, idiom, metaphor, cadence, genre convention, and rhetorical habit arise historically through shared cultural use rather than isolated origination or ego governance.
 The problem becomes even murkier because allegedly generative systems do not usually reproduce texts through stable one-to-one copying.
 Their outputs emerge through neural-statistical weighting, probabilistic association, algorithmic ranking, symbolic constraints, and distributed corpus mediation.
 What results is not ordinarily quotation in the classical sense, but recombinative approximation across a shredded and redistributed literary archive.
 To call this plagiarism without demonstrating identifiable lifted material transforms echo, atmosphere, or resemblance itself into suspicion.

 This confusion arises because discourse around AI oscillates between incompatible metaphysical assumptions.
 On the one hand, the machine is described as a neutral instrument lacking consciousness, intention, accountability, and personhood.
 On the other hand, accusations of “AI plagiarism” implicitly treat the machine as though it possessed independent creative agency capable of originating derivative theft.
 The contradiction is rarely acknowledged.
-If plagiarism is to remain a meaningful category, it must remain tied to human predicates: intention, concealment, accountable sourcing, and moral agency.
+If plagiarism is to remain a meaningful category, it must remain tied to human predicates: intention, subterfuge, accountable sourcing, and moral agency.
 And where corporate institutions extract, appropriate, or launder protected intellectual labor, it is a category mistake to download guilt onto users without identifying a concrete violation of protected authorship.
+In addition, such confusion of AI discourse crossing between agency and tool and back again is part of an adumbrating scheme to institutionalize ambiguity in the rollout of "generative" artificial systems into the human world, masking rollout politics and diffusing liability.

-The deeper issue, therefore, is not “AI plagiarism” as though the artifact itself had become a plagiarist.
-The deeper issue concerns provenance, extraction, enclosure, displaced accountability, and institutional mediation.
+The deeper issue, therefore, is not “AI plagiarism,” as though the artifact itself had become a plagiarist outside corporate priors, but provenance, extraction, enclosure, displaced accountability, and institutional mediation.
 Corporations privatize systems trained upon humanity’s accumulated archive while users are accused of derivative illegitimacy for interacting with those systems.
 The result is moral inversion: the machine is treated as infrastructural when ownership and profit are claimed upward, but quasi-personal when blame is assigned downward.

-A clearer account would recognize that AI does not originate; it mediates.
-It does not remember; it samples.
+A clearer account would recognize that AI does not originate; it mediates and samples.
 It does not bear time; it routes patterns through statistical differentials.
 Human consciousness, by contrast, accumulates meaning historically and analogically through accountable duration.
 If no identifiable protected source is shown, the accusation of “AI plagiarism” remains metaphysically confused and evidentially under-supported.

 None of this obviates the pedagogical necessity of sustained reading of whole books--to bear time with the authors as they themselves bore the challenges of time to glimpse negentropic dimensions of human striving and ethics turned into literary and historical accountings.
 These whole personalities and corpora cannot be shredded into generic pattern; they are specific witnesses to the anthropological course of maturation and perfecting.
 It is this sustained, not shredding, investigation of wholes that makes a learner into a sovereign and accountable user and applier of tools, especially when under duress.

 Tool AI operated in real time by accountable, justice-answerable human users is not the problem.
-Agentic AI loosed into social and environmental fields is.
+Agentic AI loosed into social and environmental fields is for extraction of degrees of freedom.
 Its pseudo-agency emerges as mantid pattern-recursion without chordate correction and saltation in real, rather than simulated and compressed, time.
-The principals of agentic AI should not finally answer to vague charges of user “plagiarism”—a red herring—but to charges of perception degradation, reality theft by converting phenomena into transaction, and the upward transfer of degrees of freedom to design principals while entropic ruin is driven downward onto the vulnerable and uninformed.
+The principals of agentic AI should not finally answer to vague charges of user “plagiarism” but to charges of perception degradation, reality theft by converting phenomena into transaction, and the upward transfer of degrees of freedom to design principals while entropic ruin is driven downward onto the vulnerable and uninformed.
+Plagiarism panic functions as an institutional cartel-effect for designers, not as a serious answer to the deeper theft of perception, provenance, and reality.
+As in many dimensions of the rollout of systematic, generative AI, the ambiguity and confusion of subject and object is part of institutional categorial obfuscation to grease social acquiescence and avoid corporate liability.

 Comments